Ubisoft Montreal

 Ubisoft Divertissements Inc., doing business as Ubisoft Montreal, is a Canadian video game developer and a studio of Ubisoft based in Montreal.

 The studio was founded in April 1997 as part of Ubisoft's growth into worldwide markets, with subsidies from the governments of Montreal, Quebec, and Canada to help create new multimedia jobs.
 The studio's initial products were low-profile children's games based on existing intellectual property.
 Ubisoft Montreal's break-out titles were 2002's Tom Clancy's Splinter Cell and 2003's Prince of Persia: The Sands of Time.
 Subsequently, the studio continued to develop sequels and related games in both series, and developing its own intellectual properties such as Assassin's Creed, Far Cry, Watch Dogs, and For Honor.

 By October 2022, the studio employed over 4,000 staff, making it the largest in the world.
 The studio helped to establish Montreal as a creative city, and brought other video game developers and publishers to establish studios there.

 History

 Background and foundation (1997–2001)

 Following Ubisoft's initial public offering in 1996, the Montreuil, France-based publisher began looking to expand into more global markets.
-Establishing a studio in Quebec was of strong interest to the company; according to Ubisoft's CEO Yannis Mallat, a Quebec studio would allow them to bring in French-speaking employees and help with communication with the Montreuil headquarters, and was in close proximity to the United States, one of the largest markets for video games.
+Establishing a studio in Quebec was of strong interest to the company; according to Ubisoft Montreal's CEO Yannis Mallat, a Quebec studio would allow it to bring in French-speaking employees and help with communication with the Montreuil headquarters, and was in close proximity to the United States, one of the largest markets for video games.

 The Peck Building, formerly housing the John W. Peck Shirt and Clothing Factory, became Ubisoft Montreal's headquarters in 1997 (1910).